Clean LA for Residents

 Underground Storage Tanks

-County areas in which solid waste collection services are provided to residents
+County areas in which trash collection and recycling services are provided to residents

 You can do your part to help combat the illegal dumping problem.

 report illegal dumping incidents, inquire about illegal dumping case status, access helpful links on recycling, and obtain